With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreFelton Institute Remind is one of mental health facilities in Salinas, California, located at 11 Quail Run Circle, Suite 202, 93907 zip code.
 Felton Institute Remind provides outpatient treatment.
-Felton Institute Remind provides integrated dual diagnosis disorder treatment, group therapy and activity therapy to adults, children / adolescents and young adults.
+Felton Institute Remind provides integrated dual diagnosis disorder treatment, couples/family therapy and dialectical behavior therapy to young adults, children / adolescents and adults.
 Felton Institute Remind also supports transitional age young adults.
-Additional services provided at Felton Institute Remind include vocational rehabilitation services, psychosocial rehabilitation services and mentoring/peer support/consumer-run services.
+Additional services provided at Felton Institute Remind include suicide prevention services, mentoring/peer support/consumer-run services and assertive community treatment.

 Learn MoreChamberlains Youth Services is a mental health clinic in Hollister, CA, located at 1850 San Benito Street, in the 95023 zip code.
 Chamberlains Youth Services provides residential treatment.
-Chamberlains Youth Services offers group therapy, individual psychotherapy and psychotropic medication to children / adolescents.
+Chamberlains Youth Services offers group therapy, trauma therapy and dialectical behavior therapy to children / adolescents.
 Chamberlains Youth Services also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
-More services at Chamberlains Youth Services include case management, family psychoeducation and intensive case management.
+More services at Chamberlains Youth Services include intensive case management, illness management and recovery and education services.

 Learn MoreYouth Services is a mental health center in Santa Cruz, California, located at 380 Encinal Street, Suite 200, 95060 zip code.
 Youth Services provides outpatient treatment.
-Youth Services offers couples/family therapy, individual psychotherapy and trauma therapy to children / adolescents and young adults.
+Youth Services offers couples/family therapy, trauma therapy and group therapy to children / adolescents and young adults.
 Youth Services also supports people requiring dual diagnosis treatment.
-More services available at Youth Services include psychosocial rehabilitation services, suicide prevention services and case management.
+More services available at Youth Services include family psychoeducation, psychosocial rehabilitation services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.